Back to articles list Articles Cookbook

 We’ve seen that correlated subqueries are an important part of the SQL language and can help us answer different data questions, especially negative ones.
 We also explained how to recognize a SQL correlated subquery and why we should generally try to avoid correlated subqueries, if possible, due to performance reasons.

-To improve your subquery skills, try LearnSQL.com’s SQL Basics course.
-We have a specific section devoted to subqueries, with plenty of practical exercises and correlated subqueries examples to help you master the content.
+To improve your subquery skills, try LearnSQL.com’s SQL Subqueries course.
+This is our subqueries practice course with plenty of practical exercises and correlated subqueries examples to help you master the content.